Are you cringing? The word funner tends to send people off the deep end. But the word runner is fine. And yet beautifuller is a big no.

 My brother worked in a warehouse and my sister-in-law was a tax preparer.
 The age of the universe was never going to come up at their places of business and yet they were fascinated by these shows.
 When the shows were over they would talk excitedly about what they had learned, sometimes discussing older shows and how this show fit into what they had learned earlier.

 My parents did not watch these kinds of shows.
 They watched Matlock and Golden Girls and Perry Mason and Falcon Crest (the best of the nighttime soaps).
 Now, my parents weren’t dummies.
 My mom read as if her life depended on it.
 My dad would rather mow the lawn and yell at the tree in our front yard than read a book.
-But he did read a couple of newspapers everyday of his life and he watched the news the way other men watched sports.
+But he did read a minimum of two newspapers everyday of his life and he watched the news the way other men watched sports.
 He had strong political opinions.
-I sometimes think he may have discussed those opinions with the tree in our front yard since my mom would rather eat glass than talk politics.
+I sometimes think he discussed those opinions with the tree in our front yard since my mom would rather eat glass than talk politics.

 So maybe my brother and his wife weren’t so different from my parents.
 My mom only read fiction but she read in so many different genres that she knew a little bit about a lot of subjects.
 And, as I said, my dad was a news junkie.